-It takes just three simple ingredients to make this homemade whipped cream topping: evaporated milk, confectioner’s sugar, and vanilla extract.
+It takes just three simple ingredients to make this easy homemade whipped cream topping: evaporated milk, confectioner’s sugar, and vanilla extract.
 Yep, we use instead of other alternatives like or .
 The key is freezing the can of evaporated milk and then beating it with the sugar and vanilla to make the fluffiest whipped cream imaginable.
 Trust me, once you try this recipe, you’ll be remaking it again and again.

 You should also trust me when I say that fresh homemade whipped cream is so much better than the pre-packaged heavy whipping cream version (sorry, Cool Whip).

-Skip the vanilla ice cream and top these desserts with this delicious whipped cream: crockpot apple crisp, no-bake pumpkin cheesecake, easy apple crumble, cherry pineapple dump cake, and pineapple cake and cobbler.
+Skip the frosting or vanilla ice cream and top these desserts with this delicious whipped cream: crockpot apple crisp, no-bake pumpkin cheesecake, easy apple crumble, cherry pineapple dump cake, and pineapple cake and cobbler.

 So, without further ado, here is how to make whipped cream with evaporated milk!

 - Can of evaporated milk

 - Confectioner’s sugar

 How To Make Whipped Cream With Evaporated Milk